pakzan/tick-tac-toe-brute-force-learning/README.md

-# tick-tac-toe--brute-force-learning
+# tick-tac-toe-machine-learning
-A VB Tick Tac Toe Game that will let computer learns by looping throught all possible moves.
+A VB Tick Tac Toe Game that use Minimax and Reinforcement Learning.